 4. MSTP: MSTP stands for Medical Scientist Training Program.
 This refers to medical students who are in school to receive both their MD and PhD.
 These students will often complete the first two years of medical school with their matriculated medical school class, leave to complete their PhDs, and then return to complete the last two years of medical school before continuing on to residency.
 These students do not pay tuition and also receive a stipend!
 In total, MSTP students take about seven to nine years to complete both degrees.

-5. Sequences: In most medical schools, the first one to two years of school are spent building a foundation of medical knowledge in the classroom and anatomy labs.
-Most medical students spend about two years in this portion however Michigan, along with many other medical schools, is transitioning to a condensed medical foundation curriculum of one year.
-At Michigan, we build this foundation by going through each organ system one at a time (for example cardiology for a month, then pulmonary the next), learning the normal anatomy and physiology of that organ system and then learning what happens when something goes wrong.
-Each organ system put together is called a sequence, and this term and structure will vary across medical schools.
-At Michigan, we also have pass/fail quizzes and exams built into each sequence to make sure students are successfully building their foundation of medical knowledge and are ready for the next steps of medical school.
+5. Blocks: In most medical schools, the first one to two years of school are spent building a foundation of medical knowledge in the classroom and anatomy labs.
+Most medical students spend about two years in this portion however Michigan, along with many other medical schools, transitioned to a condensed medical foundation curriculum that lasts approximately 12 months.
+At Michigan, we build this knowledge by going through six blocks that include three Foundations of Medicine blocks with courses focused on molecular/biological sciences, evidence-based care, host defense, physical diagnostics and therapeutics, infection, hematology and immunopathology, and three Vital Function blocks with courses focused on normal and abnormal vital functions.
+At Michigan, we also have pass/fail quizzes and exams built into each block to make sure students are successfully building their foundation of medical knowledge and are ready for the next steps of medical school.
 Some medical schools are not pass/fail, and students are graded during this portion.